overshard/timestrap/README.md

     pip install -r requirements/base.txt

+If you plan on helping with front-end development you will also need Node.js.
+You can then install our Node.js dependencies by running:

+    npm install

 ### Ubuntu

 You can install everything you need from apt.

     sudo apt install build-essential python-dev python-virtualenv python-pip

+If you are doing front-end development you also need NPM and Node.js:

+    sudo apt install npm nodejs

 If you want to run tests you will need to install some additional packages, these are not required though and if you are working on small changes or